spookyfirehorse/ripping-dvd/README.md

 from iso file

-       mplayer dvd://3 -dumpstream -dumpfile output.vob ## now you have the dumpstream for the next step to create a mp4 or inthis case mkv
+       mplayer dvd://3 -dumpstream -dumpfile output.vob ## now you have the dumpstream

 or simply